 DENTAL HYGIENE PROGRAM ACCEPTANCE PROCEDURES:

 The DHYG Program Admissions Committee applies an objective program acceptance formula to each applicant's file in making all program acceptance/continuance decisions.
-The committee will review only those applicants who have completed the Dental Hygiene Program applications and have taken the HOBET test.
+The committee will review only those applicants who have completed the Dental Hygiene Program applications and have taken the TEAS V test.